AgileTD/AgileTD/README.md

 - 👋 Hi, I’m @AgileTD, an agile software testing conference from Germany.
-- 👀 I’m interested in the fiels of agile software development.
+- 👀 I’m interested in the field of agile software development and everything that evolves around it.
 - 🌱 I’m currently learning to use GitHub as non-developer.
 - 💞️ I’m looking to collaborate on with other peers who are interested in learning more about agile software development and its challenges.
 - 📫 How to reach is easy.
 Just say my name, say my name...